sylhare/sylhare.github.io/_posts/2019-05-22-ctf-neurosoft-line.md

 tags: [ctf]
 ---

-During the competition there was at some point a craiglist kind of paper for a synapse experiment with Neurosoft (The company that implements chips in your brain).
+During the competition there was at some point a Craiglist kind of paper for a synapse experiment with Neurosoft (The company that implements chips in your brain).

 On the coupon was a website [neuro://synapse-trials.ctf](neuro://synapse-trials.ctf) and a phone number `1-647-490-NSEC`.